Welcome to

 Part metal, part magic, the Alchemical Engine turns matter into pure elemental energy.
 That energy, in turn, keeps spells running far longer than any one caster could on their own.
 They call it “elemental transmutation,” but some would say that’s sugarcoating it.

-It’s the smoke that gives it away, the curdled smog of alchemy as the engine eats away at the Tectonics around it, cannibalizing them for the magic inside.
+It’s the smoke that gives it away, the curdled smog of alchemy as the engine eats away at the material—the Tectonics—around it, cannibalizing them for the magic inside.
 It ain’t pretty, and that’s why you want an artificer with both the know-how and the finesse to do it just right.
 It only takes a spark of that juice to light up a town—or just as easily blast one to bits.

 Travel across the Augural Strand, and you’ll see that no two people feel the same way about artifice.
 Some folks have embraced it all the way, roads lined with light and machines that build machines to plow our fields.
 Others, like the folk of the forest, don’t want no part of it.